ben907/conf-chat/README.md

 **Conf-Chat** is a small peer-to-peer (P2P) chat program written in Python.
 Every instance acts as a **peer**, so there’s no central server—peers talk directly to each other.

-This version is simple and easy to run, made mostly for learning purposes and for Assignment 2.

 ---